mdn/content/files/en-us/web/api/windowclient/index.md

 _`WindowClient` inherits properties from its parent interface, {{domxref("Client")}}._

 - {{domxref("WindowClient.ancestorOrigins")}} {{ReadOnlyInline}}
-  - : An array of string that indicates the ancestor origins of the browsing context represented by this `WindowClient` in reverse order.
+  - : An array of strings that indicates the ancestor origins of the browsing context represented by this `WindowClient` in reverse order.
 - {{domxref("WindowClient.focused")}} {{ReadOnlyInline}}
   - : A boolean that indicates whether the current client has focus.
 - {{domxref("WindowClient.visibilityState")}} {{ReadOnlyInline}}